Kessel, Hall score twice each, lead Coyotes over Sharks 6-3

 The Coyotes made it 2-0 about at 5:01 of the second period, with Kessel scoring easily on a power play.
 Garland got an assist when he tracked down a wide pass and fed Christian Dvorak, who spotted Kessel all alone.

 Kessel got his 10th and 11th goals of the season, which made him the eighth Coyote with 10 or more goals.
-Stepan has a point in five straight home games.
+He also recorded his third two-goal game of the season.

 The Sharks answered at 6:42 when Kane worked the puck around the back of the net and backhanded a pass into the crease, where Labanc was waiting for a deflection and slid the puck past Hill.